Belgium at the FIFA World Cup

-Belgium have appeared in the finals tournament of the FIFA World Cup on 14 occasions, the first being at the first FIFA World Cup in 1930 where they finished in 11th place and played the first ever World Cup match against the United States.
+Belgium have appeared in the finals tournament of the FIFA World Cup on 15 occasions, the first being at the first FIFA World Cup in 1930 where they finished in 11th place and played the first ever World Cup match against the United States.
 The inaugural FIFA World Cup final was officiated by the Belgian referee John Langenus.

 Traditionally, Belgium's greatest rival is the Netherlands.
 The two countries have met each other twice in the history of the FIFA World Cup, with one win for Belgium (USA 1994) and one draw (France 1998).
-The team that has played the most against Belgium in the finals is the continuum USSR-Russia: five times, with three victories for Belgium and two for the Soviet Union.
+The team that has played the most against Belgium in the finals is the continuum USSR/Russia: five times, with three victories for Belgium and two for the Soviet Union.

-Belgium's best finish in the World Cup is third, at the Russia 2018 tournament.
-Belgium previously finished fourth in the Mexico 1986 competition.
+Belgium's best finish in the World Cup is third, at the 2018 tournament in Russia.
+Belgium previously finished fourth in the 1986 edition in Mexico.